MathiasDarr/TwitterDatathon/README.md

         - Use the twitter4j library to stream tweets (requires twitter API keys)
             - http://twitter4j.org/en/
         - pushes data into
-            - individual kafka topics for each keyword provided at run time
+            - individual kafka topics for each keyword provided at run time (uses avro serialization)
             - individual elasticsearch indices for each each keyword provided at run time

     - Airflow DAG